jessawright/resistor-decoder/README.md

 ## Development choices
-* I am using React largely as a way to practice using React because I wanted to learn to use it.
+* I am using React largely as a way to practice and learn to use React.
-* Since I've also been learning to use SVG lately, I will probably use an SVG to display the resistor.
+* This has also been a good opportunity to learn SVG.
+In making this app, I've learned more about creating SVGs using Inkscape and Adobe Illustrator, optimization, and implementing SVGs.
 * Additions to the core functions may include:
   * a reset button to reset the colored bands.
   * more thorough responsiveness.